coyove/nj/README.md

             ... raw string literal ...
         endhello

-2. `dup` is an important builtin function:
+2. `dup` is an important builtin function, it can create a duplicate of a map or a string.
+During the process of duplication, you can map the value to a new one:

         set a = 1
         set b = dup(a)
         assert b == 1      # assert

-        set c = list 1, 2 end
+        set c = { 1, 2 }
         set d = dup(c)
         c[0] = 0
         assert d[0] == 1   # d is another list now